matkoniecz/lunar_assembler/README.md

 Map styles also have access to a powerful functionality allowing complete rewriting of geometries, what is necessary to implement some functionality but typically can be ignored.

+### Help!
+Note: especially this part of documentation is incomplete and would benefit from better info.
+Please open an issue and mention what is confusing and where you are stuck.
+Right now I am not entirely sure what kind of knowledge people using it will have and what and how should be explained.

 ## Potential uses

 SVG files may be much more accessible for futher processing than alternatives formats of OSM data.